gitwheeler/cmput191-StarbucksIndex/README.md

 almostfull = almostfull.join("COUNTRY", codes, 'COUNTRY')
 ```

-One at a time, I joined each table to eachother using the values in the "Country" columns I had worked on before.
-Some graphs had different information; however, if the data was not present in each data source it was not stored in the new 'almostfull' table.
-Personally, I chose to lose this data because I only needed 10 countries (including Canada) in my final data source.
+**COUNTRY** == the same for each table

+Some tables had different information. **I chose to lose data** that was not accounted for in all tables due to the fact the assignment did not require 76 countries, but only 10.

 After this step, there were 21 countries remaining in the data.

-**Now, there was still one table of information I had collected which was not included in my final table**
+# What about the other table?

 ```
 full= almostfull.join("Code", conversion_codes, "Currency\xa0Code")
 full= full.drop("incomeTax","corpTax","Currency","Number","Currency Description","Pay period", "Time")
 ```

-If you recall, one table did not have a value for "Country" but did have currency codes.
-This graph was essential to the problem as it contained the conversion rates of each currency to CAD.
+If you recall, one table did not have a value for "Country" but **did** have _currency codes_.
+This graph was essential to the problem as it contained the **conversion rates** of each currency to CAD.
-I was able to use the Currency Codes to join this graph to the others thanks to the 'codes' table which had been joined earlier.
-Surprisingly, quite a bit of data was lost here as well.

 In the end, there was a total of **18 countries** in the data.

 # Now that All of the Information is together, we need to Clean it